Nova Cançó: Historical context

 The Nova Cançó movement originated at the end of the 1950s, twenty years after the installation of the Spanish State with its repressive policies against the Catalan language and Catalan culture.
 The late 1950s were a period of economic and political change in Spain: Spain ended its policy of economic autarky, and Francoist Spain was admitted to the United Nations, which required the government to improve its image abroad.
 In this new context, at the beginning of the 1960s, new cultural projects emerged in Catalonia.
 In 1961, the record label Edigsa and the cultural organization Òmnium Cultural were founded, and the first edition of the children's magazine Cavall Fort was published.
 In April 1962, the publishing house Edicions 62 released its first book.
 Little by little, the Catalan language, the public use of which had been expressly forbidden after the fall of Catalonia in the Spanish Civil War, began to regain a public presence.
 A notable example is the magazine Germinàbit, published by the Abbey of Montserrat, which in October 1952 became the magazine Serra d’Or.

 In 1957, the writer Josep Maria Espinàs gave lectures on the French singer-songwriter Georges Brassens, whom he called "the troubadour of our times."
 Espinàs had begun to translate some of Brassens' songs into Catalan.
-In 1958, two EPs of songs in Catalan were released: Hermanos Serrano: Cantan en catalán los éxitos internationals ("The Brothers Serrano Sing International Hits in Catalan") and José Guardiola: canta en catalán los éxitos internationales.
+In 1958, two EPs of songs in Catalan were released: Hermanas Serrano: Cantan en catalán los éxitos internacionales ("The Serrano Sisters Sing International Hits in Catalan") and José Guardiola: canta en catalán los éxitos internacionales.
 They are now considered the first recordings of modern music in the Catalan language.
 These singers, as well as others such as Font Sellabona and Rudy Ventura, form a prelude to the Nova Cançó.